scotteratigan/dragonrealms_genie_scripts/README.md

 	Secondary goal is to complete guild-only and uncommon verbs Tertiary (maybe never) goal is to add RP verbs recall warrant
-	hunt
-	health - needs to set info about wounds (and then tend.cmd if bleeding) info - update to have numerical burden levels prepare - needs spell-specific strings so that success/failure is accurate cast - same as prepare
-	target - same as cast, essentially, plus extra code for ensuring valid target power/perceive - set mana levels appropriately
+	health - needs to set info about wounds (and then tend.cmd if bleeding) info - update to have numerical burden levels target - same as cast, essentially, plus extra code for ensuring valid target power/perceive - set mana levels appropriately
-	harness - another good magic verb
 	invoke (for cambrinth)
 	spells - set variables for each spell you know, and what other options you have (symbiosis, others?) assess - plus set vars